-Peppermint cookies turned into a cocktail recipe?
-Why, YES!
+Peppermint Cookietini Cocktail recipe is a peppermint cookie turned into a cocktail recipe.
 It’s the perfect party cocktail drink recipe and the easy to make for the holidays or Christmas!
 It’s even a great New Year’s drink recipe!
 I also have a few ideas to make a version for the kiddos, so read on.
 Happy holidays!
 If you’re looking for more holiday or cocktail drink recipes, try my RECIPE INDEX for many more ideas.

 I had a long list of holiday and Christmas recipes I was going to post this week but I’m having a very difficult time getting back into the holiday spirit here in Connecticut.
 I may have to save some recipes for next year.
 I was actually all set to post this recipe last Friday but cancelled it after the tragedy at Sandy Hook a few towns over from mine.
 I’m trying very hard to get back into the holiday spirit and I’m wishing each of you a very happy, healthy, and peaceful holiday season.
 I have so much to be thankful for this year and hope you do too.

 This Peppermint Cookietini cocktail is a simple and easy party cocktail drink.
 The recipe only has a few ingredients.
 If you’re looking for a non-alcohol version I’d suggest putting some cream and ice (or vanilla ice cream and a little milk) into a blender with some crushed candy canes and a little peppermint extract.
 You could also add some sugar cookie mix for that cookie flavor.
 Yum!

 |Peppermint Cookietini Cocktail|| || |

 - 5 tablespoons cream (or milk or half & half)